ramnes/notion-sdk-py/README.md

 > In the above example, the simpler approach is to use
 > `notion.comments.create()`.

+Another customization you can make is to pass your own `httpx.Client` or `httpx.AsyncClient` to the `Client` or `AsyncClient` constructor.
+This might be helpful for some execution environments where the default HTTPX client isn't suitable.

 ## Testing

 Run the tests with the `pytest` command.
 If you want to test against all Python